 Manuscripts in Preparation

-Yoon, H. H., Iacono, W. G, & Malone, S. M. A longitudinal investigation of the stability and predictive utility of the P3 response in adults with or without a lifetime history of externalizing psychopathology.
+Yoon, H. H., Iacono, W. G, & Malone, S. M. A longitudinal investigation of the stability and predictive utility of the P3 response in adults with or without a lifetime history of externalizing psychopathology (in preparation).

-Yoon, H. H., Iacono, W. G., Malone, S. M., Bernat, E. M., & McGue, M. The longitudinal association between P3 event-related brain potential in ADHD children with and without disruptive disorder comorbidity.
+Yoon, H. H., Iacono, W. G., Malone, S. M., Bernat, E. M., & McGue, M. The longitudinal association between P3 event-related brain potential in ADHD children with and without disruptive disorder comorbidity (in progress).

 Yoon, H. H., Malone, S. M., Iacono, W. G. (2009).
 The longitudinal stability of P3 brain amplitude reduction in subjects diagnosed with lifetime externalizing disorders.
 Poster presented at the Society for Psychophysiology Research, Berlin, Germany.